natural-script/core/README.md

 16. Slider.

-### B. Translating JS functions:
+### B. Translating JS Functions:

 1. Setting a timeout and an interval to execute the command.

 2. Removing an element.

-3. Changing the value, the width, the length, the font color or the background color of an element as an absolute value or based on a value of another element.
+3. Changing the value, the width, the length, the font color or the background color of an element as an absolute value, based on a value of another element or a mathematical expression.

 4. Redirection to a URL or an Email link, scrolling to a specific element, opening a dialog box or changing the current page.

-5. Play, pause or set the time position of videos and audios.
+5. Playing, pausing or setting the time position of videos and audios.

 6. Events and voice recognition.

+7. Controlling the flashlight, WI-FI, Bluetooth and the On-Screen keyboard. ( For Jste Instant Apps Only )

-7. Inserting and requesting data from the Firebase database.
+8. Inserting and requesting data from the Firebase database.

-8. Conditional statements.
+9. Conditional statements.

-### C. Jste manager:
+### C. Jste Manager:

 1. The Installer. ( Done for Android, Windows, Linux, FreeBSD )